8. Vector Space and Basis

 2026-03-16

-Vector Spaces (向量空间)
+Vector Space (向量空间)

 A vector space is a non-empty set V of vectors that satisfies the following properties for any vectors u, v, and w in the vector space, and any scalar c and d: